 Self-managed superannuation funds (SMSFs) are the closest thing to a tax haven that we have in Australia.

 However, borrowing to invest in property through your SMSF is very complicated.

-Among these are the bank’s SMSF loan liquidity requirements, where they need to see a certain amount of cash in your super after you’ve settled your mortgage.
+For example, banks have SMSF loan liquidity requirements where they need to see a certain amount of cash in your super after you’ve settled your mortgage.

 How much cash do you need in your SMSF?

-SMSF loan liqudity requirements are calculated as the percentage of the property value, not the loan amount.
+SMSF loan liquidity requirements are calculated as the percentage of the property value, not the loan amount.

 Generally speaking, lenders want you to keep between 10% and 20% of the property value in cash within your SMSF account.

 For example, if you’re buying a property worth $500,000, the bank may require you to keep at least $50,000 cash and other assets in your super.

 However, you also have to consider the other costs of purchasing a property, including stamp duty and conveyancers fees.
 Typically, this amounts to around 3-5% of the property value.

 So, in reality, you’d need around 30% of the purchase price to cover the SMSF loan liquidity requirements, in addition to your deposit.